EliAndrewC/l7r/setting/l7r.md

 Note that while this list should be definitive for everyone from last year and the year before, many more recent pilgrims might not be on it.
 There are many temple relics, such as the Pillar of Ten Thousand Names, which pilgrims may freely visit and even lay hands on, without needing to make special donations or be added to a waiting list.
 Visitors may enter the Chamber of Celestial Echoes without being recorded and be just one face in the crowd - only those who wish to ascend the platforms to enter the Vault need request the privilege.

-Thus, many visitors to Toshi Ranbo spend months visiting the Temple, making donations, and visiting relics before they even decide to take the next step and put themselves in line for e.g. handling the Prayer Beads of the Guardian Spirits, or being able make a secret vow on the Sword of the Vanquished Warlord.
+Thus, many visitors to Toshi Ranbo spend months visiting the Temple, making donations, and visiting relics before they even decide to take the next step and put themselves in line for e.g. handling the Prayer Beads of the Guardian Spirits, or being able to make a secret vow on the Sword of the Vanquished Warlord.
 This list would be easily twice as long if it included everyone from just this year who is known to be interested in such things but has not made any overt attempts to gain access to the more restricted relics.

 Similarly, this list would probably double in size again (i.e. four times its current size) if it were to include locals who eventually decided to become relic-seeking pilgrims.
 This list includes e.g. Damasu samurai who came to Toshi Ranbo from elsewhere in the domain, but it excludes people who are known to have been living in the city for many years who only recently began to make a serious attempt to get personalized audiences with each temple relic.